 7. Practice self-love, appreciate and develop yourself

-Distance in your relationship can lead to feelings of unappreciation but sometimes that distance can’t be helped.
-Circumstances can arise that cause you both to drift apart a bit and there isn’t much that you can do but accept the situation.
-An example of this is a long-distance relationship, especially one that occurs over different time zones.
+Distance in your relationship can lead to feeling unappreciated, but sometimes that distance can’t be helped.
+Circumstances may make it impossible for you to be physically together and there isn’t much that you can do other than accept the situation.
+An example of this is a long-distance relationship, especially one where partners live in different time zones.

 8. Say NO to the blame game

 Feeling unappreciated in a relationship can lead to stress and anger.
 You will always feel like nothing you do is being valued.
 Anger and rage are emotions that make you feel right, and consequently, everyone else wrong.
 You’ll start keeping count of the number of times your efforts went unnoticed.
-In a situation like this, it is very easy to assign blame.
+In a situation like this, it is very easy to engage in blame-shifting.
 Your emotions will tell you that it is all your partner’s fault, and then, all you’ll see is red.

 9. Seek out professional intervention

-One of the reasons why the communication between a couple breaks down is years of repressed frustration.
+One of the reasons why the communication between a couple breaks down is years of repressed frustration and resentment.
 Every time in the past that they didn’t communicate their feelings to each other contributes to the communication impasse you’re facing in the present.
-As a result, talking to each other can keep leading to fights.
+As a result, talking to each other can keep leading to fights and conflict.

-Devaleena wisely advises, “Learn to reframe your negative thoughts.
-It’s not always your fault.
-Start making these changes.
-But for long-term transformation seeking therapy is always a good option.
+Devaleena advises, “For long-term transformation, seeking therapy is always a good option.
 It helps sort out the conflicts in the head and makes it easier to wean off people-pleasing habits which often stem from childhood traumas.”
 If you’re considering seeking help, skilled and licensed counselors on Bonobology’s panel are here for you.

 10. Consider when it may be time to move on

 Sometimes relationships go completely out of hand where even professional intervention can’t help you find a way to bridge your differences or get over your long-assimilated grouses.
-If the distance between the two of you has increased to the extent that no form of intervention can help, then it might be a sign that you need to move on.
+If the distance between you two has increased to the extent that no form of intervention can help, then it might be a sign that you need to move on.

-Every relationship is a two-way street and both partners need to put in the effort to save it.
+Every relationship is a two-way street and both partners need to put in an equal amount of effort to save it.
 You’ve both got to be willing to change and accommodate each other.
-If even after repeated attempts to fix things you’re still feeling unappreciated in the relationship, then perhaps the relationship needs to end.
+If even after repeated attempts to fix things, you’re still feeling unappreciated in the relationship, then perhaps the relationship needs to end.
 The sooner you accept the fate of this relationship, the better it is for both of you, at least in the long run.

-So, now you have everything that you’ll need to know about being in an unappreciative relationship.
+So, you now have everything that you need to know about being in an unappreciative relationship.
 If any of the things we’ve discussed have rung true for your relationship, it’s time to stop turning a blind eye to your issues.
 Address whatever you’ve discovered about your relationship and use our solutions to work on it.
 We hope you get to see the signs of appreciation in a relationship really soon.
 All the best!